p0mvn/swaprouter-workshop/README.md

 CosmWasm enables this functionality by wrapping a `CosmosMsg` (swap message) into a submessage.
 Submessage has a cache context so if it fails, it can rollback any changes that were made earleir and fail the whole transaction.
-There are certain edge cases where the submessages do not fail depending on the kind of the reply handler so please read [this](https://github.com/CosmWasm/cosmwasm/blob/main/SEMANTICS.md#Submessages) if you are interested to learn more.
+There are certain edge cases where the submessages do not fail depending on the kind of the reply handler so please read [this CosmWasm SEMANTICS page](https://github.com/CosmWasm/cosmwasm/blob/main/SEMANTICS.md#Submessages) if you are interested to learn more.

-TODO: add the graph from the reply entrypoint
+Key points to note from the additional reading:

+> Submessages (and their replies) are all executed before any messages.
+They also follow the depth first rules as with messages.
+Here is a simple example.
+Contract A returns submessages S1 and S2, and message M1.
+Submessage S1 returns message N1.
+The order will be: S1, N1, reply(S1), S2, reply(S2), M1.

+> We do not drop reply data.
+If execute returns `data: Some(b"try 1")` and reply returns `data:  Some(b"try 2"), we return , reply will overwrite the data from execute.

 There are other entrypoints such as `migrate` that are outside of scope of this workshop.